-Note: Once the WAVE tool has run, it is recommended users uncheck the HTML5 and ARIA checkbox, so it is easier to see the other details on the page.
-The templates use a lot of HTML5 and ARIA and it can be confusing to see all the icons.
+Note: Once the WAVE tool has run, it is recommended users uncheck the ARIA checkbox, so it is easier to review the main content on the page.
+The Drupal templates use a lot of ARIA and it can be confusing to see all the ARIA icons and associated text.

 Most accessibility issues are found by doing manual testing.
 Manual testing includes, but not limited to how a screen reader renders the page, navigating by keyboard, dynamic content updates, background image with text etc.

 Manual testing also involves testing with Job Access with Speech (JAWS) to make sure screen reader users have access to the content of a site and are provided the same information as sighted users.
 See Using JAWS to Evaluate Web Accessibility for information on how to get started with JAWS.